rk-28/docs/README.md

 ## Readme

-This is placeholder with a bit more text.
+This is placeholderr with a bit more text.